 People with fibromyalgia need to take extra care to eat well.
 Educating yourself about how your body reacts to different foods so you can practice good nutrition and create a diet that works for you is the best thing you can do yourself to treat fibromyalgia.
 It’s important to eat more raw fruits and vegetables because they contain enzymes that assist digestion, and are full of antioxidants and phytochemicals that help boost the immune system.
 There are no specific food rules for people with fibromyalgia, but there are seven food groups people with fibromyalgia may consider avoiding.
 By keeping track of what you eat in your daily diary you may will discover foods that trigger or are associated with symptoms.
 Read also: Top Antioxidant Foods, Which Vitamins are Antioxidants

 Studies show that people with fibromyalgia feel better when they deal with the consequences of their disorder on their lives.
 Cognitive-behavioral therapy helps people with fibromyalgia develop a wide variety of relaxation methods to help prepare for and cope with pain and coping skills for dealing with stressful situations.
 A typical cognitive therapy program of between 6 – 20 (1 hour) sessions may involve:

 - Keeping a diary is a key part of cognitive therapy that serves as a general guide for setting limits and planning activities.
-The diary is used to track any stress factors that may be improving or worsening the pain.
+The diary is used to track any stress factors that may be triggering or worsening the pain.